Where Humans and Kurt Relate

-A husband and father of three, Kurt Brindley is also a retired sailor who lives in Southern Pennsylvania in a house on top of a windy and rolling hill.
+Kurt Brindley, a husband, a father, and a retired sailor, lives in Southern Pennsylvania in a house on top of a windy and rolling hill.
 He traveled much of the world while serving in the navy and, aye, he’s got some stories to tell…

-Kurt served twenty years and four days in the navy and “retired” as a Senior Chief Petty Officer.
-He has an undergraduate degree in English from the University of Maryland and a graduate degree in Human Relations from the University of Oklahoma.
+As a sailor, Kurt served twenty years and four days in the navy and “retired” as a Senior Chief Petty Officer.
+While serving, he earned an undergraduate degree in English from the University of Maryland and a graduate degree in Human Relations from the University of Oklahoma.

 In 1998, he took a hiatus from his regular duties as a navy telecommunications specialist to attend the U. S. military’s Defense Equal Opportunity Management Institute.
 The institute is little known to most but is internationally renowned to those in the human relations field.